auval/svg2png/readme.md

 * You have to have Java 8 installed on your PC
 * Sidenote: [Google Android Icons](https://www.google.com/design/icons/)

+## Source SVG image

+* make your source svg document size 48x48 pixels
+* name it the same as you want your png resources to be

 ## CLI Samples

 ```Shell